 The Church of England Chase Benefice is situated across the Dorset Wiltshire border in part of the beautiful Cranborne Chase and was formed in 2001.
-It is currently made up from 12 churches in the 9 parishes of Chettle, Farnham, Gussage All Saints, Gussage St Michael, Tarrant Gunville, Tarrant Hinton, Tarrant Keynston, Tarrant Monkton with Launceston and Rushton, and Tollard Royal.
+It is currently made up from 10 churches in the 7 parishes of Chettle, Farnham, Tarrant Gunville, Tarrant Hinton, Tarrant Keynston, Tarrant Monkton with Launceston and Rushton, and Tollard Royal.
 The church in Tarrant Crawford is maintained by the Churches Conservation Trust and is open for one service a month from May to September each year.
 Tarrant Rawston church is privately owned.

 Our thanks to Revd Dr David Miell for his letters over the last couple of months.
 He may be a priest but he also has a sense of humour.
 We have welcomed David as the House for Duty Associate Priest, living at Tarrant Hinton Rectory and he will be working on Sundays and two days a week.
 He is with us for three years.

 The Chase Benefice and adjacent benefices have now started to work together in an experiment towards probable re-organisation of the parishes.
 We are operating this experiment under a Memorandum of Understanding, whereby Revd Carolyn Couzens is taking pastoral responsibility for Tarrant Keyneston and Tarrant Rushton and Revd Belinda Marflitt takes pastoral responsibility for Tarrant Gunville, Tarrant Hinton and Tarrant Monkton; these roles include organising services.
 Carolyn and Belinda are Focal Ministers.